iforce2d/linuxcnc-gcode-server/README.md

 ## Non-standard commands

 #### M115
+No interaction with LinuxCNC.
 Returns a string like:

 `ok FIRMWARE_NAME:linuxcnc-gcode, FIRMWARE_VERSION:0.1`

 #### M114
 Returns the current position of the machine, eg.

 `ok X:1.200000 Y:3.400000 Z:5.600000 A:7.800000`

 #### M105
 Returns the values of the first four analog inputs (motion.analog-in-00 etc)

 `ok T0:0.147000 T1:0.7890000 T2:0.000000 T3:0.000000`

 #### M400

-This command will cause all further commands to be deferred until the machine is idle.
+This command will cause all subsequent commands to be deferred until the machine is idle.

+#### BEGINSUB, ENDSUB
+See the section below about blending.

 <br>

 ## Building

-Requires the LinuxCNC headers and libs available on your system.
+Requires the LinuxCNC headers and libs available.
 On my system I built LinuxCNC from source which produced the package "linuxcnc-uspace-dev", which I then installed.
 Not sure how you would get this by other methods...

 With the requirements in place, you should be able to just run `make` to build.